Seeed-Studio/wiki-documents/docs/NFC_Shield_V2.0.md

     // the interrupt we'll be using (interrupt 0) is located at digital pin 2 int const irqPin = 2; // interrupt pin

-    PN532_SPI interface(SPI, 10); // create a SPI interface for the shield with the SPI CS terminal at digital pin 10

-    NfcAdapter nfc = NfcAdapter(interface); // create an NFC adapter object

     String scannedUID = ""; // this is where we'll store the scanned tag's UID